PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Activities.md

 {
     var adapterNumber = activity.Paarameters.AdapterNumber;

-    // Send needed adapter number to the sps which can check if the needed adapter is currently equipped PlcDriver.Send(new StartProcess
+    // Send needed adapter number to the plc which can check if the needed adapter is currently equipped PlcDriver.Send(new StartProcess
     {
         StationId = myId,